fairlearn/fairlearn/docs/faq.rst

     Fairlean concentrates on group fairness.
     That is, obtaining the minimum disparity on some metric evaluated on specified subgroups in the data.
-    This is certainly not the only way of looking at fairness, though.
+    This is certainly not the only way of looking at fairness.
     For example, there is the concept of individual fairness (where decisions are evaluated on the level of individuals rather than groups) and counter-factual fairness (e.g. does the decision change if an individual's gender is changed from male to female).
+    See :ref:`types_of_harms` for more information.
+    Beyond these, there are also fairness concepts which are note amenable to mathematical (and hence algorithmic) expression - justice, due process and righting historic iniquities for example.

 Can Fairlearn be used to detect bias in datasets?
     We do not have concrete plans for this at the present time.